DavidGomesh/aircraft-landing-problem/MS02_ExecutiveSummary.md

 - The forAll function is used to perform the test, which generates random `Runway` and `Aircraft` objects and validates the property for each combination.
 The produced `Aircraft` instance for each test case is included in the test output.

 ### RunwaysProperties
-- The `genRunway` function generates a random `Runway` object with a four-character identification and a set of runway classes.
+- We have a `genRunway` function that generates a random `Runway` object.

 - The property function implements a property-based test that determines whether the created `Runway` object has a list of runway classes that is not empty.